AriFordsham/GHCWiki/getting-started.md

 - [Grab the latest sources](building/getting-the-sources)
 - [Set up your build tree](building/hacking)
 - Although old code in GHC is not warning-clean, we want new code to be, and we are gradually cleaning the old modules.
-Here is [how to cooperate with this](working-conventions).
+Here is [how to cooperate with this](commentary/coding-style#warnings).
+The rest of the same page describes the coding conventions we encourage you to use.

 ## Deciding what to work on